Choosing the Right Downrod for Your Space

 For example, if your ceiling is 12' high, you will need a 3' downrod to ensure the fan is positioned at the proper height.

 NOTE: Hunter fans are compatible with single-threaded downrods while Hunter Original® fans require a double-threaded downrod.
-Make sure to purchase a downrod that specifies compatibility with the Hunter Original like this one.
+Make sure to purchase a downrod that specifies compatibility with the Hunter Original.